A ginormous number of people don’t travel.

 Isn’t it interesting how even when these people no longer make our rules we continue to create these boundaries for ourselves?

-We still color within the lines, eat vegetables before desert, and make up our beds.
+We still color within the lines, eat vegetables before dessert, and make up our beds.

 And if someone dares to go outside of these rules, we cluck our tongues in disapproval, wondering which wolf pack they grew up in.